timalamenciak/racoon-research-group/index.md

 # RACOON Research Group

 We research engagement in the Restoration and COnservation Of Nature (RACOON).
-This is an open, unofficial research group that includes people who research stewardship, program participation and knowledge mobilization in biodiversity restoration and conservation.
+This is an open, unofficial research group located at the University of Waterloo that includes people who research stewardship, program participation and knowledge mobilization in biodiversity restoration and conservation.

 {% include section.html %}